Tax Form Calculator

 Using These Salary Examples

-Electronic filing is widely available in Montana, offering quick submission and faster refunds for most taxpayers.
 Relative to the national average, Montana has competitive net-income outcomes at many salary levels.
+Compared to the U.S. average, Montana may produce higher effective tax rates at certain incomes, which is reflected in the salary breakdowns.
 These examples help compare salary points, identify how brackets change with income and evaluate expected take-home pay.
 For personalised calculations—including filing status, dependants or multiple incomes— use the main Montana Tax Calculator.

 Frequently Asked Questions